syncfusion/blazor-docs/src/maps/maps/getting-started.md

 ## Apply color mapping

-The color mapping feature supports customization of shape colors based on the underlying value of shape received from bound data.
-The values from the field name specified in [`ShapeDataPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_ShapeDataPath) will be compared for the shapes with the values in the field name specified in the [`ColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeSettings.html#Syncfusion_Blazor_Maps_MapsShapeSettings_ColorValuePath) property in [`MapsShapeSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeSettings.html).
-Specify color and value in [`MapsShapeColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeColorMapping.html).
-Here, **"#EDB46F"** is specified for **"Permanent"** and **"#F1931B"** is specified for **"Non-Permanent"**.
+The color mapping supports customization of shape colors based on the underlying value of shape received from the bound data source.
+The values from the field name specified in the [`ShapeDataPath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsLayer-1.html#Syncfusion_Blazor_Maps_MapsLayer_1_ShapeDataPath) property will be compared for the shapes with the values in the field name specified in the [`ColorValuePath`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeSettings.html#Syncfusion_Blazor_Maps_MapsShapeSettings_ColorValuePath) property in [`MapsShapeSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeSettings.html).
+Also, specify color and value in [`MapsShapeColorMapping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Maps.MapsShapeColorMapping.html).
+Here, in this example, **"#EDB46F"** is specified for **"Permanent"** and **"#F1931B"** is specified for **"Non-Permanent"**.

 ```csharp
 <SfMaps>